Loading...

 Pair with Protein

-Combine apples and peanuts with a source of lean protein such as grilled chicken, tofu, or a boiled egg.
-This can help slow down the absorption of sugars and stabilize blood sugar levels.
+Consider eating apples and peanuts alongside a source of lean protein, such as Greek yogurt or cottage cheese.
+This can help slow down the absorption of sugars.

 Add Healthy Fats